 The 2016 Scholar-Athlete Luncheon was held on Monday, April 11.

-Thirty-three local high school football players were recognized for their achievements in the classroom and on the football field.
-The honorees were chosen from a nominated group of talented scholar athletes from the New Orleans area.
-Archie Manning, the national chairman of the National Football Foundation and College Football Hall of Fame, recognized each of the 33 student athletes at the event.
-From that group of 33, five were selected to receive Allstate Sugar Bowl Scholarships for $10,000 each.
+Thirty-seven local high school football players were recognized for their achievements in the classroom and on the football field.
+The honorees were chosen from a group of nominated talented scholar athletes from the New Orleans area.
+Archie Manning, the national chairman of the National Football Foundation and College Football Hall of Fame, recognized each of the 37 student athletes at the event.
+From that group of 37, six were selected to receive Allstate Sugar Bowl Scholarships for $10,000 each.
 The scholarship winners were chosen based on essays submitted after being notified of their selection as scholar-athletes.

-The five scholarship winners were Matt Adams (Fisher High School), Miguel Hewitt Black (Northlake Christian), Isaiah Carter (Covington High School), Montana Giordano (Holy Cross) and William Kenyon (St. Paul's).
+The six scholarship winners were Nathan Faciane (Lakeshore High School), Chase Jenkins (Northlake Christian School), Victor Quinonez (Brother Martin High School), McColl Simons (Metairie Park Country Day School), William "Briggs" Simpson (St Paul's School) and Alex Smith (L.W.
+Higgins High School).
 Carey Wicker, the President of the Sugar Bowl Committee, recapped their accomplishments and referenced their winning essays prior to presenting each scholarship winner with a commemorative check.

 In addition to the high school honorees, two local businessmen were recognized for their contributions to the community and the sport of football.